Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Phase Diagram of Stability

-The mechanism underlying the chaotic behavior seems somewhat different or at least weaker than the two-shell or Einstein-Gauss-Bonnet systems.
+The mechanism underlying the possibly chaotic behavior seems somewhat different or at least weaker than the two-shell or Einstein-Gauss-Bonnet systems.
 When examining the time evolution of the mass distributions of these data, we see a single large pulse of mass energy that oscillates between the origin and boundary without developing a pronounced peak.
-However, there is also apparently a smaller wave that travels across the large peak.
-In the massless case examined, this wave deforms the pulse, leading at times to the double-shoulder appearance of figure \ref{f:m0hump}.
+However, there is also apparently a smaller wave that travels across the large pulse.
+We can see this by comparing snapshots of the mass distribution at different times, as in figure \ref{f:chaosmechanism}.
+In the massless case examined, this wave deforms the pulse, leading to a double-shoulder appearance seen at two times in figure \ref{f:m0hump}.
 In the $\mu=5,\sigma=0.34$ case, the secondary wave is more like a ripple, usually smaller in amplitude but more sharply localized, as toward the right side of the main pulse in figure \ref{f:m5ripple}.
 So the chaotic behavior may be caused by the relative motion of the two waves, rather than energy transfer between two shells.
 In this hypothesis, a horizon would form when both waves reach the neighborhood of the origin at the same time.

 As a note, we have run convergence tests on several sets of irregular initial data and find that our calculations are convergent overall, as expected (even at lower resolution than we used).
-In particular, the massless scalar evolutions studied in table \ref{t:lyap} are convergent already at resolution given by $n=12$ (note that we typically start at $n=14$).
-The only caveat may be for some of the strongly chaotic initial data with scalar mass $\mu=20$, which nonetheless appear well-behaved according to other indicators.
+In particular, the massless scalar evolutions studied in table \ref{t:lyap} are convergent already at resolution given by $n=12$ (note that we typically start at $n=14$); we also observe convergent behavior for the $\mu=5$ evolutions discussed in table \ref{t:lyap}.
+We have therefore validated that nonmonotonic behavior and even evidence of chaos occurs.
+The only caveat may be for some of the apparently initial data with scalar mass $\mu=20$, which nonetheless appears well-behaved according to other indicators.
 The reader may or may not wish to take them at face value but should recall that we have presented other chaotic initial data with rigorously convergent evolutions.
 See the appendix for a more detailed discussion.